Last update: March 1, 2021

 A: The following airlines are currently offering outbound flights from Bangkok with connections to the United States: Korean Air, Qatar Airways, Ethiopian Airlines, Japan Airlines, and Air Asiana.
 There are currently no international flights departing from Chiang Mai International Airport or Phuket International Airport.
 U.S. citizens should also consider the need to travel from their current location in Thailand to Bangkok in order to catch an international flight.

-There is no requirement for quarantine, COVID testing, or other documentation to depart Thailand and arrive in the United States.
-Check with individual states for state-specific requirements.
 The few remaining flight routes are subject to cancellation without notice.
 For verified information about the COVID-19 situation in other countries, please visit: https://travel.state.gov/content/travel/en/traveladvisories/COVID-19-Country-Specific-Information.html.

 Q: What do I do if I need assistance to depart Thailand?